RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • It runs on most on-premises, hybrid, or public cloud hosting services.

-• Can also be used to scale web and mobile applications in production to the highest levels of web traffic.
+• It can also be used to scale web and mobile applications in production to the highest levels of web traffic.

 8 Nagios

-Nagios is one of the popular DevOps tools, which is used by IT infrastructure monitoring teams to rectify and provide the solution to any infrastructure-related problem.
-The tool has an extensively broad network, log monitoring, and server management features.
+Nagios is one of the popular DevOps tools used by IT infrastructure monitoring teams to rectify and provide solutions to any infrastructure-related problem.
+Once you understand the basics of Nagios, you’ll come to know that this tool has an extensively broad network, log monitoring, and server management features.

 Key Features: